This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 Any data returned by these two functions will be available as props (parameters) to the component function.

-For the programmer, both the functions are almost the same.
+For the developer, both the functions are almost the same.
 The former is used for statically generated pages (SSG), while the latter is for server-side generated pages.

 Code Splitting and Tree Shaking